tomduck/pandoc-secnos/README.md

 **New in 2.1.1:** Warnings are now given for duplicate reference targets.

 **New in 2.0.0:**  Pandoc-secnos is a new filter.
-It has been makred with version number 2.0.0 in keeping with the major version number of the underlying pandoc-xnos library.
+It has been marked with version number 2.0.0 in keeping with the major version number of the underlying pandoc-xnos library.

 ----